 Recipe Tips and Notes

 - Heat Factor.
-Cajun and Creole cuisine isn't meant to be HOT.
-It is SPICY for sure, with lots of seasonings.
-I like to up the heat a bit with jalapeno peppers and extra cayenne pepper or hotter.
-Worcestershire sauce is another ingredient some people like to include.
-Just a few dashes.
-It won't affect the heat, but does up the zest factor.
+Cajun and Creole cuisine isn't meant to be HOT, but it is spicy - lots of bold seasonings.
+I like to up the heat a bit with jalapeno and extra cayenne pepper.

 - If you're interested in the history and more of this wonderful dish, check out my post on How to Make Gumbo - a Guide.